otterize/docs/docs/documentation/3-guides/3-k8s-ibac-via-network-policies.md

 ### Track artifacts
 After applying the intents file Otterize generated multiple artifacts to configure access from the client to server via network policies:
-- A network policy allowing traffic from the [client, namespace -labeled] pods to [server-labeled] pods
+- Create a network policy allowing traffic from the [client, namespace -labeled] pods to [server-labeled] pods
-- Create label and apply it to the client pod
+- Label the client pods
-- Create label and apply it to the server pod
+- Label the client pod namespaces
-- Create label and apply it to the client pod's namespace
+- Label the server pods
-1. Let's look at the network policy
+1. Let's look at the generated network policy
   ```bash
   kubectl describe networkpolicies -n otterize-tutorial-npol access-to-server-from-otterize-tutorial-npol
   ```